couchbaselabs/cbfg/IDEAS.md

 Visualize and simulate the complex system _before_ you build it.

-An interactive visualization and model simulator explains (and convinces) better than a static spec or "wall of words" document (which nobody will read).
+An interactive model simulator and visualization explains and convinces better than a static spec, especially compared to a wall-of-words document that nobody will read.

 Use higher level abstractions for encoding rules & model...